gofr-dev/gofr/docs/advanced-guide/swagger-documentation/page.md

 ## Enabling GoFr to render your openapi.json file

-To allow GoFr to render your openapi documentation,simply place your `openapi.json` file inside the `static` directory of your project.
+To allow GoFr to render your OpenAPI documentation, simply place your `openapi.json` file inside the `static` directory of your project.
 GoFr will automatically render the Swagger documentation at the `/.well-known/swagger` endpoint.

 Here are the steps: